SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 As sunset hugs Celestia, her previous feelings become recontextualized.
 She realizes one of the things causing her so much distress is that she was homesick.

+Sunset says, "I came here to get some advice, I needed to talk to you."

+"I know, my faithful student, I heard of it in Twilight's letter.
+Why don't you stay for Hearth's Warming, and we can discuss what brought you hear over some hot cocoa?"

+"That sounds great, thank you princess."

+***

+Sunset sits down on a pillow in front of a lit fire as she waits for Celestia to return with their hot chocolate.
+She stares blankly into the fire as she takes in its heat.